Mark2797/voting_system/Project2/README.md

 Running "make run" within your command line interface will run the program after compilation.

-Running "make test" within your command line interface will run the program's unit and system tests.
+Running "make test" within your command line interface will run the program's unit and system tests after compilation.

+If the program is already compiled, then "make run" or "make test" will simply run or test without compiling, respectively.

 ### Running The System:
 ./voting_system - running the voting_system software with shuffling